Anti-Racist Curriculum and Digital Platforms: Evidence from Black Lives Matter

 Date Written: April 22, 2021

-In this paper, we examine the impact of racially charged events on classroom curriculum in US public schools.
-We use requests made by teachers on DonorsChoose.org, the largest crowdfunding platform for public school teachers, as a measure of demand for anti-racism curriculum in the classroom.
-We use the precise timing of high-profile police brutality and related events in the US (2010-2020) to identify their effect on anti-racism requests relative to a control group.
-We find a significant increase in anti-racism book requests following the killing of George Floyd in 2020, and a null effect for all other events in the decade.
-In just a few months following George Floyd's death $3.4 million worth of books featuring Black authors and/or Black protagonists were successfully funded, reaching over half a million students.
-The effect is strongest for teachers whose students are younger than 10 years old.
-Though the Black Lives Matter movement was only focused on racism directed towards African-Americans, we also find a sharp increase in requests for books that depict Latinx, Asian, Muslim, and Jewish cultures, suggesting a general shift towards a more inclusive curriculum.
-Event studies suggest a causal impact of local protests such that protest incidence in a city leads to to a significantly larger impact on teacher requests.
-Text analysis of impact notes posted by teachers months later imply that hundreds of thousands of young students are being engaged in positive, constructive discussions about the representation and acceptance of African-Americans and other minority groups.
+In this paper, we examine the impact of racially charged events on the demand for anti-racist classroom resources in US public schools.
+We use book requests made by teachers on DonorsChoose.org, the largest crowdfunding platform for public school teachers, as a measure of intent to address race-related topics in the classroom.
+We use the precise timing of high-profile police brutality and other racially charged events in the US (2010-2020) to identify their effect on anti-racism requests relative to a control group.
+We find a significant increase in anti-racism requests following the killing of George Floyd in 2020, and a null effect for all other events in the decade.
+We also find an increase in requests for books featuring Latinx, Asian, Muslim, and Jewish cultures, suggesting that a focus on equality for one group can spill over and yield culturally aware dialogues for other groups as well.
+Event studies suggest that local protests played a role in motivating some of the teachers to post these requests.
+In just four months following George Floyd’s death, $3.4 million worth of books featuring authors and characters from marginalized communities were successfully funded, reaching over half a million students.
+Text analysis of impact notes posted by teachers suggests that hundreds of thousands of young students are being engaged in discussions about positive affirmation and cross-cultural acceptance.

 Suggested Citation: Suggested Citation